New Teclistamab Study in Multiple Myeloma Shows Improved Tolerance, Responses

 Teclistamab shows promising results in newly diagnosed multiple myeloma, enhancing tolerability and achieving high rates of minimal residual disease negativity.

-A new study of teclistamab (Teclavy; Janssen)-based inductions in patients with newly diagnosed multiple myeloma (NDMM) showed improvements in tolerability and responses, including minimal residual disease (MRD) at 10-5 and 10-6 levels.
-The data were at the 22nd International Myeloma Society Annual Meeting.
+A new study of teclistamab (Teclavy; Janssen)-based inductions in patients with newly diagnosed multiple myeloma (NDMM) showed improvements in tolerability and responses, including minimal residual disease (MRD) at 10-5 and 10-6 levels, according to data presented at the 22nd International Myeloma Society Annual Meeting.
+The multicohort phase 2 study (MajesTEC-5; NCT05243797) evaluated teclistamab in combination with daratumumab (DARA)-based induction regimens in 50 patients with transplant-eligible (TE) NDMM.

 Study Methodology

-A total of 50 patients were enrolled and 49 treated across the 3 arms: 10 patients in Arm A, 20 in Arm A1, and 19 in Arm B. The age range was 30 to 68 years, with an average age of 58.
-All arms included a 2-step step-up dosing phase for teclistamab in Cycle 1.
+A total of 50 patients were enrolled and 49 treated across the 3 arms: 10 patients in arm A, 20 in arm A1, and 19 in arm B. The age range was 30 to 68 years, with an average age of 58.
+All arms included a 2-step step-up dosing phase for teclistamab in cycle 1.

 A total of 8 patients stopped taking lenalidomide, 2 stopped bortezomib, and 1 stopped teclistamab, with most citing treatment-related toxicities as their reason.
 Still, 47 patients proceeded to stem cell collection, and 46 had successful mobilization.